 Inspirations and References

-- Comic Books: The film is loosely based on the 1982 Wolverine limited series by Chris Claremont and Frank Miller, which follows Wolverine’s adventures in Japan.
+The movie is loosely based on the 1982 Wolverine comic miniseries by Chris Claremont and Frank Miller, which first introduced Wolverine’s adventures in Japan.
+It keeps the themes of honor, love, and samurai code but modifies the villains and plot for cinematic storytelling.

 Alternate Endings and Deleted Scenes